amankkg/scaling-octo-funicular/README.md

 ## Development

-Run `npm ci` to install all dependencies.
+Run `npm ci` to install all dependencies

 Then, following scripts are available: